-There are plenty of good weather apps out there, many of which support Apple Watch, but Carrot Weather may be our favorite.
+There are plenty of good weather apps—many of which support Apple Watch—but Carrot Weather may be our favorite.
 It combines excellent weather forecasting (with data from Weather Underground or Dark Sky), lots of customization, and even achievements.
 The snarky evil robot voice helps make weather fun.

 Apple Watch support is especially robust, with several different complications available and the ability to customize them in the app.
 You can even use multiple different complications at once with watchOS 7, and widgets with iOS 14.
 Carrot Weather was one of the first third-party apps to make use of the new corner complications on Apple Watch Series 4, and it gives you a card on the Siri watch face, too.

-The only downside is that the app costs $4.99, and on top of that you have subscribe to a Premium Club membership for $0.49 a month or $3.99 a year to get certain features.
+The only downside is that the app costs $4.99, and on top of that you have subscribe to a Premium Club membership for $0.99 a month or $4.99 a year to get notifications and background updates on Apple Watch.
 The cost is to cover the increased API usage of its data sources for features like real-time precipitation warnings.
+And some features are locked behind even more expensive subscription tiers.

 Carrot Weather ($4.99, in-app purchases)